 Get content insurance

 Another expense to add to your list isn’t ideal, especially when you’re already scrimping.
-But paying for cover will benefit you in the long run if anything does happen
+But paying for student contents insurance will benefit you in the long run if anything does happen

 Register your possessions